 Already struggling in a system-wide burnout crisis, COVID-19 responders in healthcare now have reason to worry.

 Clinicians and other healthcare workers, as well as trainees and students, face diverse, cumulative, and synergistic toxic exposures that can lead to distress.
-While the healthcare industry is focused on burnout – which is no doubt important — many other distressing exposures affect individuals.

 Though burnout and trauma exposure have different causes and symptoms – and require different interventions and remedies – it’s well established that both are highly toxic to the wellbeing, resilience, and health of employees.